Skip to main content

 }

-Registration Imported in template script Registered in coralite.config.js
+Registration Imported in component script Registered in coralite.config.js

-Execution Build time (per template) Build time (per page)
+Execution Build time (per component) Build time (per page)

 Access Inside defineComponent tokens Global lifecycle hooks